 Management Headaches: Being a landlord, especially with multiple properties, can be time-consuming and comes with the risk of non-paying or difficult tenants.

-• Lower Cost Entry Point: You can begin investing in the Nigerian Stock Exchange with relatively small amounts of money, allowing gradual portfolio building.
+The Stock Market: Investing in Shares of Companies - Lower Cost Entry Point: You can begin investing in the Nigerian Stock Exchange with relatively small amounts of money, allowing gradual portfolio building.

 High Growth Potential: Savvy stock picks in fast-growing sectors can offer potential returns exceeding that of the average real estate investment.